Hu-Fi/campaign-launcher-action/README.md

 - `create-escrow.js`: Script to create and fund an escrow using a manifest.
 - `cancel-escrow.js`: Script to cancel an escrow.
 - `launch-campaign.js`: Script to create a manifest and immediately launch an escrow.
-- `update-config.js`: (Legacy) Script to upload manifest to S3 and print campaign details.

 ## Example GitHub Actions Workflows